Richie Palacios: Cleveland Indians / Guardians

 After beginning the 2022 season with the Triple-A Columbus Clippers, Palacios was recalled by the Guardians on April 25, 2022, and made his major league debut that same day, starting in left field.
 He collected his first career hit in the same game, a single off of Los Angeles Angels starter Michael Lorenzen.
 He played in 54 games during his rookie campaign, hitting .232/.293/.286 with no home runs and 10 RBI.

 Palacios was optioned to Triple-A Columbus to begin the 2023 season.
 In 56 games with Columbus, Palacios batted .217/.351/.318 with 3 home runs, 30 RBI, and 6 stolen bases.
 On June 11, 2023, Palacios was designated for assignment by the Guardians after Cody Morris was returned from the injured list.

 St. Louis Cardinals

 On June 16, 2023, Palacios was traded to the St. Louis Cardinals in exchange for cash considerations.
 In 32 games for the Cardinals, he batted .258/.307/.516 with 6 home runs and 16 RBI.

 Tampa Bay Rays

-On January 5, 2024, the Cardinals traded Palacios to the Tampa Bay Rays for pitcher Andrew Kittredge.
+On January 5, 2024, the Cardinals traded Palacios to the Tampa Bay Rays in exchange for pitcher Andrew Kittredge.
 In August, Palacios went on the injured list after injuring his knee while sliding headfirst into second base.
 In his first season with the Rays, he played in a career-high 92 MLB games, batting .223 with five home runs and 19 stolen bases.

 After starting the 2025 season on the injured list with a fractured right ring finger, he played in one Rays game, going 3-for-4, before returning to the injured list with another knee sprain.
 Palacios was activated from the injured list on September 1, 2025.

+Palacios was initially optioned to the Triple-A Durham Bulls to begin the 2026 season.
+However, following an injury to Gavin Lux, the Rays added Palacios to their Opening Day roster.